Red Connally

 John M. "Red" Connally was a Major League Baseball outfielder.
 Connally played for the St. Louis Maroons in 1886.
 In two career games, he had 0 hits in 7 at-bats.

 Red was likely an amateur player from St. Louis, but little else is known.
-His date of death has been wrongly associated with similarly-named John Connell, who served as umpire when Red made his brief appearances.
+His date of death has been wrongly associated with similarly-named John Connelly, who served as umpire when Red made his brief appearances.